 IT’S been a while since I have done a Compare the Pair piece and the other day I was trying to think of two players who I could dissect.
 As I was thinking this I was channel surfing through TSN, which is the Canadian version of ESPN.
-All of sudden I stumbled across the Australian Open and saw Caroline Wozniacki’s fiancee David Lee in the stands.
-Then I swear to god I changed to the next channel and there was Carlos Boozer breaking down an NBA game at halftime.
+All of sudden I stumbled across the Australian Open and saw Caroline Wozniacki’s fiance David Lee in the stands.
+Then I, swear to god, changed to the next channel and saw Carlos Boozer breaking down an NBA game at halftime.
 It was destiny.

 DAVID Lee’s got the ring, Carlos Boozer doesn’t.
 That is a glaring difference in this debate and could sway some votes to Lee’s side.
 However, in Boozer’s 13 NBA seasons he made the playoffs eight times compared to Lee’s five out of 12 years as a pro.
-When it came to those playoff appearances, Boozer was easily the better player too and was a large reason for his team making the postseason, while Lee made all of his appearances as a role player towards the end of his career.
+When it came to those playoff appearances, Boozer was easily the better player with his play a large reason for his team making the postseason, while Lee made all of his appearances as a role player towards the end of his career.

 Image from givemesport.com

 OVER their entire careers Boozer was the one who averaged the most points, even though David Lee shot better percentages almost across the board.
 When it came to their offensive skillset, Boozer probably gets the nod again for his ability to stretch the floor and hit a few more mid-range shots than his frontcourt foe.
 The former Utah All-Star also takes the consistency nod, averaging double digits in all 13 of his seasons while Lee quickly dropped off after he left the Warriors for a reduced role.
 It’s closer than a lot of the stats might make it seem, but Carlos still gets the nod.